 The BDF-based approach was observed to be robust for stiff ODEs, and it was generalized in a straightforward fashion to differential-algebraic equations (DAE), i.e., systems of evolution equations and nonlinear constraints.
 In the late 1970s, investigators at Sandia National Laboratories (SNL) observed that the existing DAE methods failed to converge on systems arising from fluid dynamics simulations of solar energy problems.
-The resolution of this problem led to the development of a new theoretical analysis for DAEs, provably convergent methods for a large class of problems, and the development of DASSL (Differential/ Algebraic System SoLver), a software package for DAEs.
-Further developments continued at LLNL through the 1980s and beyond, including support for matrixfree iterative methods for solving the sparse linear systems arising from large DAE problems, and integration into the LLNL ODE software development efforts.
+The resolution of this problem led to the development of a new theoretical analysis for DAEs, provably convergent methods for a large class of problems, and the development of DASSL (Differential/Algebraic System SoLver), a software package for DAEs.
+Further developments continued at LLNL through the 1980s and beyond, including support for matrix-free iterative methods for solving the sparse linear systems arising from large DAE problems, and integration into the LLNL ODE software development efforts.

 Spectral Deferred Corrections (SDC) for ordinary differential equations were first introduced in work funded in part by ASCR at NYU in 2000.
 In this approach, a solution to a system of ODEs is expressed in terms of an equivalent Picard integral equation in time, where the integral is approximated using numerical quadrature.
 The integral equation is put in a residual-correction form that permits the use of an iterative method for solving the correction equation for the values of the solution at the quadrature points using a sequence of forward-Euler or backward-Euler methods.
-The systematic use of the integral formulation throughout, combined with the careful choice of quadrature methods, leads to a family of methods that are stable for very high orders of accuracy (up to 20th-order), and stiffly stable for the backward-Euler based methods.
+The systematic use of the integral formulation throughout, combined with the careful choice of quadrature methods, leads to a family of methods that are stable for very high orders of accuracy (up to 20thorder), and stiffly stable for the backward-Euler based methods.
 This approach has been the starting point for a broad range of new developments in methods for ODEs carried out by ASCR-funded investigators.
-These include the development of multiply-implicit methods, in which the solution method for the correction terms is split into multiple parts, each of which can be treated implicitly or explicitly; combination with multigrid and multiresolution discretization methods for partial differential equations problems, for more efficient calculation of the correction terms; development of parallel-in-time methods; and application to a variety of stiff problems, such as combustion.
+For example, investigators are developing multiplyimplicit methods, in which the solution method for the correction terms is split into multiple parts, each of which can be treated implicitly or explicitly.
+Another effort combines multigrid and multiresolution discretization methods for partial differential equation problems so that the correction terms can be more efficiently calculated.
+Investigators are also developing parallel-in-time methods.
+Also of note, the myriad new developments in methods for ODEs are being applied to a variety of stiff problems, such as combustion.